 Tomas joined our team very early on and we don't know where we would be if we hadn't (we don't like to think about it...).
 He has supported us on the PunkSPIDER project since the beginning and was fundamental to getting it off the ground.
 He is a highly skilled (understatement) Java and Python guru and is also well-versed in distrubuted computing technologies like Apache Nutch, Solr, Hbase, Hadoop and Hive.
-He's the kind of developer every CEO dreams of, and if you try to take him from us we'll hunt you down.

 We can't neglect to mention all of the people who have helped us along the way on our great adventure here.
-This includes our families who've supported us leaving our stable day jobs to do what we love, the companies who believe in us enough to team up with us, and the security community, which has been an integral part of Hyperion Gray from the get-go.
-From the developers who've contributed to our projects, to folks like ReconNG who've put our stuff to good use, to the people who supported us on KickStarter, to the journalists who write about us, and the tons of people who've visited our sites, blogged about us, told your friends about us or re-Tweeted us -- THANK YOU for your support!
+This includes our families who've supported us leaving our stable day jobs to do what we love, the companies who believe in us enough to team up with us, and the hacker community, which has been an integral part of Hyperion Gray from the get-go.
+From the developers who've contributed to our projects, to folks who've put our stuff to good use, to the people who supported us on KickStarter, to the journalists who write about us, and the tons of people who've visited our sites, blogged about us, told your friends about us or re-Tweeted us -- THANK YOU for your support!
 We're so glad that you've come along for the ride.
 We take your input and feedback to heart and we hope you stick with us as we continue to grow up.

 Here are a few articles about us and our projects.
 If you see any more floating around the web -- or if you write one yourself -- be sure to let us know so we can add it here!